DiamondLightSource/tickit/master/_sources/user/explanations/glossary.rst.txt

         unpredictable internal changes.

     System Simulation
-        A system simulation is a component which wraps a slave scheduler and a collection of components, allowing for infinitely nested systems.
+        A system simulation is a component which wraps a nested scheduler and a collection of components, allowing for infinitely nested systems.

     Device Simulation